 *Please note, the previously scheduled general industry update for the afternoon of Thursday 17 July will no longer be running.
 Those interested are encouraged to attend the earlier session that day.

-Consultation is underway to review the Certificate III in Blinds, Awnings, Security Screens, and Grilles, and relevant units of competency to improve their flexibility and relevance to current job roles.
+Consultation has been taking place to review the Certificate III in Blinds, Awnings, Security Screens, and Grilles, and relevant units of competency to improve their flexibility and relevance to current job roles.

 Thank you to everyone who provided feedback on the draft qualification, skill set and units of competency that were available for feedback between 25 June to 28 July 2025.

-Based on stakeholder feedback, the scope of the project has been extended to allow for the drafting of new skill sets and units of competency, as well as the inclusion of additional units, before progressing to the ‘Consensus Gathering’ stage.
+Based on stakeholder feedback, the scope of the project was extended to allow for the drafting of new skill sets and units of competency, as well as the inclusion of additional units, before progressing to the ‘Consensus Gathering’ stage.

-The training products undergoing this additional review are available for feedback below from 19 August to 19 September 2025.
+Thank you also to everyone who provided feedback on the training products that underwent this additional review from 19 August to 19 September 2025.

-The training products available during this period include:
+The training products available during that period included:

 • three new skill sets (furnishing manufacturing supervisor, exterior shading screen Installer, shading screen sales)